Illustrated Table Markers for a Buenos Aires Themed Fundraising Gala

 Finally, and perhaps above all else, the client needed the evening to strike a delicate balance between celebration and restraint.
 They wanted to thank their generous sponsors and treat them to a fun, memorable experience, but through creativity and consideration instead of spendy extravagance.

 This is where illustration comes into its own, adding uniqueness and depth without being flashy.
 In this project, my style wasn’t just an aesthetic choice, it became part of the message: that luxury doesn’t have to shout.
-And that was exactly what the client wanted: table markers that were not only practical, but also sensitively custom illustrated for their gala event.
+And that was exactly what the client wanted: event table markers that were not only practical, but also sensitively custom illustrated.

 Ultimately, the night didn’t end at the table- it ended with a dance.
 And the quicker the guests found their seats, the sooner the party began!

 Interested in custom illustrations that bring your event to life?
-Let’s collaborate!
+I’d love to hear from you.

 Next